 External study generally does not require on-campus attendance.
 The University has a flexible unit offering model, using online technology in a complementary way to ensure that all students will be able to access the same unit package, whether they are studying in either internal or external mode.

 All Murdoch units have an online presence in some capacity.
 Some units use only online resources whilst others may have some printed material that will be issued to external students.
 Whenever feasible, lectures are recorded and can be accessed online within 24 hours of delivery.

 External students may use campus facilities such as the Library, or attend lectures if able to do so.
-Students who are enrolled in external mode for all units and who live more than 30 aerial kilometres from the South Street campus Library may borrow via the Library’s online lending service.
-Reciprocal borrowing arrangements with interstate libraries are available.
+External students may borrow items and collect from any of the campus libraries.
+Reciprocal borrowing arrangements are available with many Australian and New Zealand libraries.
 Further information on library services for External students, and details of eligible libraries, is available at:

 Contact with tutors varies between units and tutors will inform students how and when they may be contacted.
 Students are encouraged to establish regular contact with their tutors by telephone or email.

 Enrolment in External Units

 External students need to consider their available study time when enrolling in units.
 Generally students should not enrol in a full-time external load unless they are able to devote approximately 40 hours per week to their study commitments.

-Students enrolled in an internal semester or year-long unit offering may change to the equivalent external offering of that unit only until the end of the second week of the teaching period.
-After that date, students must complete an application for Late Change from Internal to External Unit Offering if they have extenuating circumstances.
-This form is available at:
+Students enrolled in an internal semester- or year-long unit offering may change to the equivalent external offering of that unit only until the end of the second week of the teaching period.